 The importance of troubleshooting documentation must not be undermined, and every company that seeks sustainability must place enough importance on well-written and constantly updated documentation.

-• It is unwise to rely solely on memory and experience in troubleshooting.
-Customers want the very best in troubleshooting documentation, too, and the lack of it can be viewed as incompetence.
+- It is unwise to rely solely on memory and experience in troubleshooting, because customers want the very best in troubleshooting documentation, too, and the lack of it can be viewed as incompetence.

-• Troubleshooting documentation explains the technical jargon so that anyone reading it can understand what would need to be done in case of a particular problem.
+- Troubleshooting documentation explains the technical jargon so that anyone reading it can understand what would need to be done in case of a specific problem.

-• Explicitly worded documentation is vital to improve efficiency.
-So, even if memory fails under pressure, the troubleshooting staff can quickly recover from that by referring to the documentation.
+- Explicitly worded documentation is vital to improve efficiency.
+So, even if memory fails under pressure, the troubleshooting staff can quickly recover from that by referring to the documentation, which has been used to record previous solutions.

-• The importance of documentation in troubleshooting and other areas enhances the fact that it is a recording of a crucial and creative process that focuses on problem resolution and problem prevention.
+- The importance of documentation in troubleshooting and other areas enhances the fact that it is a recording of a crucial and creative process that focuses on problem resolution and problem prevention.
 It helps teams work collaboratively on customer issues or internal troubleshooting issues for quicker solutions.
-It provides a pathway for even a new member and customer to resolve problems.
+It provides a pathway for even a new member and customer to resolve problems, where applicable.

-• Neat documentation can provide valuable information for the future, remove problems and stumbling blocks for the present, and ensure quality.
+- Neat documentation can provide valuable information for the future, remove problems and stumbling blocks for the present, and ensure quality fixing of issues.
+Many companies rely on documentation to track history and identify strategies for improvement.

-• Well-written documentation leads to increased productivity and staff with a genuine feeling of self-worth since they will be dealing with happy customers.
+- Well-written documentation leads to increased productivity and staff with a genuine feeling of self-worth since they will be dealing with happy customers.
+Additionally, documentation doesn’t just assist employees—it still plays a role in improving the same processes over time through further refinement and replacement of outdated solutions.

 How to Write a Troubleshooting Guide?